 My first few tries with this recipe were made with mayonnaise instead of the Greek yogurt.
 These recipes were somewhat of a disappointment for me as I felt the mayonnaise flavor was just too strong.
 I would have thought that the flavor of blue cheese could overpower anything, but apparently, I was wrong.
 When I used the Greek yogurt instead, the flavor was so much better!
 I knew I had found the right ingredient for the job!

 Whether you serve it over a salad, over a steak, or over some broccoli, this Low-Carb Blue Cheese Dressing (Dip) will deliver amazing blue cheese goodness!
 I love it on a salad topped with our candied pecans.
+It would also be delicious over this Keto Buffalo Chicken Salad from Keto Cooking Christian.
 Enjoy!

 Low-Carb Blue Cheese Dressing (Dip) Recipe